xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 description:
 ---

 In Katalon Studio, you can add statements as test steps.
-There are four types of statements:
+There are seven types of statements:

 * Decision-making Statements
 * Looping Statements